 In this article, you learned about Time Series Analysis in explicit detail.
 This included covering the importance of Time Series Analysis, the different types of Time Series Analysis, and the models you can use to make the process of extracting insights more accurate.
 The article wraps up with a few case studies of the application of Tableau Time Series Analysis to improve efficiency and boost business growth.

-Extracting complex data from a diverse set of data sources to carry out an insightful analysis can be a challenging task and this is where Hevo saves the day!
+Extracting complex data from a diverse set of data sources to carry out an insightful analysis can be a challenging task, and this is where Hevo saves the day!
 Hevo offers a faster way to move data from Databases or SaaS applications into your Data Warehouse to be visualized in a BI tool such as Tableau.
-Hevo is fully automated and hence does not require you to code.
-You can try Hevo for free by signing up for a 14-day free trial.
-You can also have a look at the unbeatable Hevo pricing that will help you choose the right plan for your business needs.
+Hevo is fully automated and, hence, does not require you to code.
+Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.

 mm